NYPL/nypl-library-card-app/README.md

 }
 ```

 in three separate locations.
 Then, build the image and run a container for that image.
-This will allow you to run the docker image locally in production mode with HTTPS turned off so that.
-This should not be deployed to production so remember to uncomment the code for a qa or production deployment.
+This will allow you to run the docker image locally in production mode with HTTPS turned off.
+This should not be deployed to production so remember to exclude this from the commit or uncomment the code for a qa or production deployment.

 ## Testing